Late effects of bowel cancer treatment

 What are late effects?

-Most people have side effects during treatment for colon, rectal or anal cancer.
-Colon and rectal cancer are also sometimes called colorectal cancer.
-These are all types of bowel cancer.
-Usually, these side effects gradually improve over a few weeks or months after treatment has ended.
+Most people have side effects during treatment for colon, rectal or anal cancer (bowel cancer).
+Usually, these side effects improve over a few weeks or months after treatment has ended.

-In this information, we use the term late effects to include both long-term and late effects of treatment.
+In this information, we use the term late effects to mean both long term and late effects.

 Late effects of bowel cancer treatments